maxijonson/advent-of-code-2020/README.md

 You don't need a computer science background to participate - just a little programming knowledge and some problem solving skills will get you pretty far.
 Nor do you need a fancy computer; every problem has a solution that completes in at most 15 seconds on ten-year-old hardware.

+### Different answers for everyone!

+Please take note that the answers to the challenges is different for everyone!

 ### [Calendar](calendar)

 **December**